 - 1. The college considers sports to be an integral part of the college academic programme. - 2.
 The college makes available necessary funds and infrastructure to implement the sports policy. - 3.
-The college encourages talented sportsmen to join its academic programmes. - $4. \ \ \, \text{The college makes provision in the time table to involve students in sports}.$
+The college encourages talented sportsmen to join its academic programmes. - 4.
+The college makes provision in the time table to involve students in sports.

-$Roles\ and\ Responsibilities\ of\ Director\ of\ Physical\ Education:$
+Roles and Responsibilities of Director of Physical Education:

-- 1. To organize, supervise and administrate all competitive, recreational and leisure time sports activities. - 2.
-To organize orientation programme for students for better understanding of sports facilities and programmes of the college. - 3.
-To organize talent search programme to identify talented sportsmen eligible to join the college at graduate and post graduate levels. - 4.
-To organize "Sports Test" for all the students joining at graduate and post graduate levels for the respective term.
+1. To organize, supervise and administrate all competitive, recreational and leisure time sports activities.

+- 2. To organize orientation programmes for students to better understand the sports facilities and programmes of the college. - 3.
+To organize talent search programmes to identify talented sportsmen eligible to join the college at graduate and post graduate levels. - 4.
+To organize a "Sports Test" for all the students joining at graduate and post graduate levels for the respective term.